bkshepherd/DaisySeedProjects/Software/GuitarPedal/README.md

 4. While the LED is blinking run "make program-dfu"
 5. That's it!

+If you run into trouble with the bootloader.
+Electro-Smith has better documentation on how to get it working here: https://github.com/electro-smith/libDaisy/blob/master/doc/md/_a7_Getting-Started-Daisy-Bootloader.md

 If you want to use built in flash memory only, you *can*, but it severely limits which effects you can use and how many you can have installed at once.
 I'd recommend editing the list of active effects in the guitar_pedal.cpp file to perhaps just 1 or 2.
 Then do the following to get running on internal flash:

 1. Remove the "APP_TYPE = BOOT_SRAM" line from the Make File: